gracentruth/gracentruth/README.md

 💻 Major in Computer Science

-💭 SW EDUCATION / EDU TECH
+💭 SW EDU / EDU-TECH / AI / APP DEV

 <!---
 gracentruth/gracentruth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.